codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went to the doctor today and he told me I had type A blood but it was a type O.
+I used to work for an origami company but they folded.

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+Which SQL keyword is used to fetch data from a database?
- 1. Ice Cream Sandwich
+ 1. SELECT
- 2. Jelly Bean
+ 2. EXEC
- 3. Marshmallow
+ 3. VALUES
- 4. Nougat
+ 4. INDEX

 <details>
   <summary>Answer</summary>
-  Nougat
+  SELECT
 </details>